voice-notes/web/README.md

 The app is deployed via [Netlify](https://www.netlify.com/).

-When you push to a branch, Netlify creates a preview of the production build of the app.
+When we push to a branch, Netlify creates a preview of the production build of the app.
 You can view this under `Deploys` in the Netlify UI.

 The full production build will only be deployed once pull requests are merged to the master branch.